SolidDesignNet/j1939logger/README.md

 Loading a DBC file will open another window which decodes the signals defined in the DBC file.
 If the DBC file has incorrect source addresses defined (sometimes FEx is used as a placeholder), Action/Map Address... will allow you to change the SA for all signals with the wrong SA.
 Copy and paste also works in this window.

+I use the SLCAN adapter: https://www.amazon.com/dp/B0CY9R7PBP

+I have also successfully used NEXIQ, Noregon, Vector, and Peak adapters.

 ### Goal
 CAN logging with very light analysis and scripting.
 This needs to be simple, not a replacemnent for CANAlyzer.